mcadamm4/Delock/docs/Proposal/Proposal_Form_RevisedFor2017.md

 do, they can earn money from said equipment and curb the cost of their investment.

+With minimal adaptation the system would cope with all kinds of other use cases, for proof of concept this project will deal primarily with bicycle locks.

 **Programming Languages**

 C++ client running on a device such as an Arduino, Samsung Artik or Intel